rhizomik/BESDUI/Results/Rhizomer/README.md

 **Task 8**.
 [Give me recent reviews in English for a specific product](Benchmarks/8.md)

+Rhizomer does not currently provide a mechanism to filter literals by language.

+If this feature is implemented, the interaction steps will be:

+1. The user types “waterski...” in the search field and selects the product “waterskiing sharpness horseshoes”.
+1. Click “Review” in right column “Related to...”.
+(Or “Filter Review” in the “Is Review For of Review” facet).
+1. Click “Sort by” and from the dropdown select “Review date”.
+1. Click “DESC” to sort the reviews by descending review date.
+The 10 most recent reviews are shown.
+1. To see the next 10 click “Next”.
+The 10 next more recent reviews are shown.

 **Task 9**.
 [Get information about a reviewer](Benchmarks/9.md)

+Interaction steps:

+1. Click menu option "Reviews".
+1. Click "Review1".
+1. Click the reviewer link, “Reviewer1”.
+All the data for that reviewer is shown.

 **Task 10**.
 [Get offers for a given product which fulfill specific requirements](Benchmarks/10.md)

+Interaction steps:

+1. Quick search for “waterskiing” and selected the product “waterskiing sharpness horseshoes”.
+1. Click “See related Offers” at the bottom of the product description.
+Now showing faceted view for the product offers.
+1. Click “Vendor” in right column “Related to...”.
+(Or in the “Vendor” facet click “Filter Vendor”).
+The faceted view for product offer vendors is shown.
+1. Click “Show values” for the “Country” facet.
+1. Check “US” for the United State.
+Details for the four US vendors having offers for the product are shown.
+1. Click “Offer” in the breadcrumbs (or “Offer” in right column “Back to...” or “Filter Offer” in the “Is Vendor of Offer” facet).
+Details for the seven offers by US vendors are shown.
+1. For the “Delivery days” facet, slide the upper bound of the range down to 3 days.
+The set of selected offers is reduced to three.
+1. Click “Show values” for the “Valid to” facet.
+There is no range selector for date facets, the user has to check all dates greater than “2008-06-01” date manually.
+1. **TODO** Click “Sort by” and from the dropdown select “Price”.
+1. Click “DESC” to sort the selected offers by descending price.
+The cheapest offer from the selected ones is shown first, “Offer3499”.

 **Task 11**.
 [Get all information about an offer](Benchmarks/11.md)

+Interaction steps:

+(From a view showing a previously selected offer or set of offers...)

+1. Click the offer link, for instance “Offer3499”, all the data for that offer is shown.

 **Task 12**.
 [Export the chosen offer into another information system which uses a different schema](Benchmarks/12.md)

+Currently, Rhizomer does not provide a way to map data and export it using a different schema.